-13 years ago, fresh out of college with a degree in accounting (of all things) I joined an advertising agency called Leo Burnett.
+Fresh out of university with a degree in accounting—of all things—I joined an advertising agency called Leo Burnett.

-This opportunity of working with one of the best advertising agencies in the world took me on the heady road of copywriting, writing TV commercials (and learning how to do them in 5 seconds), graphic design, cartoons and web design.
-The underlying synchronicity was the constant search to find ways to communicate in the simplest, most effective manner.
+The Leo Burnett agency is one of the best advertising agencies in the world.
+It provided me the springboard to get on the heady road of copywriting, writing TV commercials (and learning how to do them in 5 seconds).
+I then moved into graphic design, cartoons and web design and finally into marketing.

 The fountain of knowledge flows freely.
 Jump in and frolic in it!